We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Border Collie-Doxies shouldn’t be left alone.
 They get bored easily, and thanks to their playfulness, they won’t be lying around idly.

-One of the parent breeds, the Border Collie, even develops separation anxiety because they’re so close with their owners.
+One parent breed, the Border Collie, even develops separation anxiety because it is close to its owner.

 Doxies also behave best when their families are around.